DRUG INTERACTIONS IN PREGNANCY

 4. discuss the specific combination.

-That is much safer than making a decision from one search phrase or one remembered sentence from an old leaflet.
+That is much safer than making a decision based on one search result.

 CTA: Before Adding One More Product, Check the Full Set

-During pregnancy and breastfeeding the goal is not to analyse everything alone.
-The goal is to stop guessing.
-If a new antibiotic, iron supplement, heartburn product or pain reliever appears in your cabinet, start by reviewing the full set and checking what needs professional confirmation.
+During pregnancy and breastfeeding, the point is not to analyse everything alone.
+The point is to avoid guessing.
+If a new antibiotic, iron, heartburn product or painkiller appears in your home medicine cabinet, first gather the full set and check what requires consultation.

 Check drug interactions for free